fatymahmed/weather-app/README.md

 # Weather App
-A simple weather forecast site that uses a [weather API](https://openweathermap.org/) .u
+A simple weather forecast site that uses a [weather API](https://openweathermap.org/)

 Used:
 - Javascript